STFUjs/STFU/README.md

 10...
 Expander Bits
 11...
 Expander Count + Bits

-The STFU Connected Wraps can include seek and size data along with the standard STFU Wrappers, allowing very fast extraction and construction of accessors.
+The STFU Connected Wraps can include seek and size data along with the standard STFU Wrappers, allowing very fast extraction of information and construction of accessors.

 STFU Wraps, Connected Control Symbols, Bits, and Expanders are packed in

-STFU8 ❌✖️ + 6-bit collection
+STFU(7) ❌✖️ + 6-bit collection
-STFUf ❌✖️ + 14-bit collection
+STFU(f) ❌✖️ + 14-bit collection
-STFU* ❌✖️ + any block size - 2b
+STFU(*) ❌✖️ + any block size - 2b

-The Expander Alignment uses a count high bits then a low bit.
+The Expander Alignment Symbol uses a count high bits then a low bit.

 <h3>STFU Control Symbol Wraps</h3>
+STFU Wraps provide a complete structure to hold and identify the information.

+The leading bits of a STFU Wrap are 00.

-The STFU Wraps are "Connected" or singular Wrappers for any of the types of information.
+The STFU Wraps are "Connected" or singular "Information" Wrappers for any of the types of information.

 When Connected, STFU Wrappers contain structured information about the Packing technique and wrapped data.